 This varies for every patient with some not experiencing much if any tooth sensitivity while others will be searching for solutions to their painful gum recession problem.
 Luckily, most cases of tooth sensitivity can benefit from use of Sensodyne toothpaste.
 Topical fluoride treatments at your Dentist can also help.

 Gum recession can occur with loss of supporting jaw bone but, oftentimes, gums recede without bone loss.
 Fortunately, the main support structure for your teeth is the jaw bone.
-Therefore, when gums recede it is common that patients still have lots of supportive jaw bone left.
+Therefore, when gums recede it is common that patients still have enough supporting jaw bone left.

 It is only in cases where we see significant bone loss that patients may eventually lose teeth.
 But, strictly speaking, gum recession does not lead to, or cause, tooth loss.